tsduck/tsduck/src/doc/building.md

 to use the standard installers, you may want to manually install TSDuck is some arbitrary directory.

-On UNIX systems (which include Linux and macOS), you have to rebuild TSDuck from the source repository and install it using a command like this one:
+On Unix systems (which include Linux and macOS), you have to rebuild TSDuck from the source repository and install it using a command like this one:

 ~~~~